-The capital base of the Company as at 31 December 2017 consists of Common Equity Tier 1 (CET1) capital.
-CET1 is comprised by share capital, retained earnings, reserves, from CET1 the Company deducts its intangible assets.
+The capital base of the Company as at 31 December 2018 consists of Common Equity Tier 1 (CET1) capital.
+CET1 is comprised by share capital, retained earnings, reserves, from CET1 the Company deducts its intangible assets and value adjustments due to the requirements for prudent valuation.